Amman Jordan

 Visa Extension?

 Jordan is a new country for me, and there are many interesting things to explore and learn.
 I’ll look into extending my visa.
 As in Egypt, you get an “extendable” 30-day tourist visa upon arrival at the airport.
 To extend, you need to take your paperwork to a local police station along with proof of where you’re staying.
 It’s possible to get up to a five-year, multiple-entry tourist visa for around $150.
-That’s certainly easier and more reasonable than my now expired five-year visa in South Africa.
-It cost thousands of dollars and required a full FBI clearance, medical exam, in-person interview at the LA consulate, and formal proof of financial stability.
+That’s certainly easier and more reasonable than my now expired five-year retirement visa in South Africa.
+It cost thousands of dollars and required an FBI clearance, medical exam, in-person interview at the LA consulate, and formal proof of financial stability.

 Hilly Terrain

 First impressions of Amman, known as “the city of seven hills,” were that it reminded me of Athens.
 Everything is on a hill!
-Known as “the birthplace of several great civilizations,” Amman is “westernized but maintains its Middle Eastern flair, brimming with mouth-watering food and incredibly hospitable people”.
+Known as “the birthplace of great civilizations,” Amman is “westernized but maintains its Middle Eastern flair, brimming with mouth-watering food and incredibly hospitable people”.

 Dead Sea